drohnow/chart-collections/README.md

    - external access: NodePort
    - replicated library 0.5.2

-2. GarageRSVP - A 2-tier app; web application that is backed by a mongodb
+2. GarageRSVP - A 2-tier app; a simple web application that is backed by a mongodb
    - multiple deployments:
      - web frontend
      - mongodb
    - external access: Ingress
-   - Replicated Library 0.5.2
+   - replicated Library 0.5.2

+   TODOS:
+   - add persistence to mongodb backend
+   - add TLS to web frontend